coreos/tectonic-docs/Documentation/admin/ingress.md

 ### HTTP header limitations

-Using reverse proxies that limit HTTP headers to 4K may result in errors for large group counts.
-If using HTTP headers for large cookie replacement, set the
-`large-client-header-buffers` flag to `4 64k` on the Ingress Configmap `tectonic-custom-error` to increase the limit in Ingress to EG 64k.
+By default, Ingress limits HTTP headers to 8KB.
+This limit may cause problems with applications that send very large headers, such as Tectonic Console when users are members of a very large number of groups.
+To increase the limit, set the `large-client-header-buffers` flag to `4 64k` on the Ingress Configmap `tectonic-custom-error`.
+This will allocate 4 buffers of 64 kilobytes each to the Ingress HTTP header limit.

 For more information, see the nginx documentation on the [large-client-header-buffers flag][large-flag].